Use of lung-specific exosomes for miRNA-126 delivery in non-small cell lung cancer†

 Engineered exosomes have become popular drug delivery carriers for cancer treatment.
-This is partially due to the interesting property, i.e. exosome organotropism, which plays important role on organ distribution post systemic administration.
-Here, we demonstrated that breast cancer (MDA-MB-231) cell-derived exosomes (231-Exo) could be specifically internalized by non-small cell lung cancer cells via specific interaction between overexpressed integrin β4 (on exosomes) and surfactant protein C (SPC) on the cancer cells.
-We showed that 231-Exo was capable of recognizing A549 cells in blood and effectively escaping from immune surveillance system in vitro.
-Once loaded with microRNA molecule in the exosome carriers, the resulting, miRNA-126 loaded 231-Exo (miRNA-231-Exo) strongly suppressed A549 lung cancer cell proliferation and migration through the interruption of PTEN/PI3K/AKT signaling pathway.
+This is partially due to the interesting property, i.e. exosome organotropism, which plays an important role in organ distribution post systemic administration.
+Here, we demonstrated that breast cancer (MDA-MB-231) cell-derived exosomes (231-Exo) could be specifically internalized by non-small cell lung cancer cells via a specific interaction between overexpressed integrin β4 (on exosomes) and surfactant protein C (SPC) on the cancer cells.
+We showed that 231-Exo was capable of recognizing A549 cells in blood and effectively escaping from the immune surveillance system in vitro.
+Once loaded with microRNA molecules in the exosome carriers, the resulting, miRNA-126 loaded 231-Exo (miRNA-231-Exo) strongly suppressed A549 lung cancer cell proliferation and migration through the interruption of the PTEN/PI3K/AKT signaling pathway.
 Intravenous administration of the miRNA-126 laden exosomes led to an effective lung homing effect in mice.
-When tested in a lung metastasis model, miRNA-231-Exo resulted in efficacious effect in inhibiting the formulation of lung metastasis in mice.
-Collectively, our data demonstrated the possibility for using organotropism feature of exosomes in nanocarrier design, generating potent anti-metastasis effect in a mouse model.
+When tested in a lung metastasis model, miRNA-231-Exo resulted in an efficacious effect in inhibiting the formulation of lung metastasis in vivo.
+Collectively, our data demonstrated the possibility of using the organotropism feature of exosomes in exosome carrier design, generating a potent anti-metastasis effect in a mouse model.